perwin/imfit/docs/api_ref/design-and-architecture.rst

 -  **imfit only**: Internal weight image (from combination of error image and weight image).

-Not all of these data members are initialized or used -- for example, none of the data-related ("**imfit only**\ ") members are used by makeimage, and the error image is not generated or used if a fit uses Poisson-based statistics instead of chi^2.
+Not all of these data members are initialized or used – for example, none of the data-related (“**imfit only**”) members are used by makeimage, and the error image is not generated or used if a fit uses Poisson-based statistics instead of chi^2.